rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 Operation    | Result
 -------------|----------------
-`scholar o`  | scholar
+`scalar o`   | scalar
 `list o`     | list
 `iterator o` | iterator

 With a Binary Operator, the folloiwing rules are applied.

-* If both of left and right values are of scholar species, the result becomes a scholar.
+* If both of left and right values are of scalar species, the result becomes a scalar.
 * If either of left or right value is of iterator species, the result becomes an iterator.
 * Otherwise, the result becomes a list.